Summary

 Overview of Walt Disney World Resort

 If you're planning your first visit, it's hard to wrap your head around just how big the resort is.
-Walt Disney World Resort covers more than 25,000 acres — it's like its own city!
-It's exciting because there's so much to do, but it also means there's some more planning involved.
-You'll need to account for more transit time, especially for those used to the walkability of the smaller Disneyland Resort in California (Be sure to check out our hopful first-timer's guide to Disneyland).
+Walt Disney World Resort covers more than 27,000 acres — it's like its own city!
+It's exciting because there's so much to do, but it also means there's more planning involved.
+You'll need to account for more transit time, especially for those used to the walkability of the smaller Disneyland Resort in California (Be sure to check out our hopful Disneyland Fan's Guide to Disney World and our first-timer's guide to Disneyland).

 Preparing for Your Trip